 Berth Fees in Marinas

-Fees are charged in Croatian marinas for yacht berths and other
+Fees are charged in Croatian marinas for yacht berths and other services.

 Mooring Fees in Public Harbours

-On public piers in harbours under municipal authority, the local
+On public piers in harbours under municipal authority, the local authorities

-those mooring stern of bows to.
+mooring stern of bows to.
 When berthing "in a pack" (several

 yachts mooring alongside each other), the mooring fee is charged for